jpoehls/pwdtasks/README.md

 1. Install via the [PowerShell Gallery](https://www.powershellgallery.com/packages/pwdtasks): `Install-Module pwdtasks`

-2. Import the module your `$profile`: `Import-Module pwdtasks`
+2. Import the module in your `$profile`: `Import-Module pwdtasks`

-3. In your project's root directory, create a `.powershell/tasks.psm1` module and put all of your helper functions, *tasks*, in there.
+3. In your project's root directory, create a `.powershell/tasks.psm1` file and put all of your helper functions ("tasks") in there.

 4. Now whenever your `$pwd` is inside that project's directory, `pwdtasks` will automatically `Import-Module .powershell/tasks.psm1`.
 When you leave your